further-external/client-jnj-ga4-dl-spec/events/patient/object engagement/element_click.md

 ## Element Click

- Fire when a user engages with a field in a form.
+When a user clicks a element, other than defined oval buttons with a specific call-to-action, such as a radio or checkbox object.

 ```js